5roop/task11/README.md

 # Addendum 2022-05-10T11:50:26

-The first model I trained was
+The first model I trained was `facebook/wav2vec2-large-960h-lv60-self`, because Slavic does not have a tokenizer.